hashgraph/hedera-block-node/docs/Protocol/publishBlockStream.md

 # Block Node Connect Protocol for `publishBlockStream`
 ## Definitions

-Publisher
-: An entity publishing blocks to a Block Node via the `publishBlockStream` API This is typically a Consensus Node or another Block Node.

 Block Node
 : A software system intended to store and process a Block Stream.
 The API for a Block Node is defined in HIP 1056, among others.